guitarhero22/crypto-ns/README.md

 $ ./crytpo-ns <config-file>
 ```

+## RUN

+### ASSIGNMENT 2

+The executable takes in the path to a config file which contains the simulation parameters in the following format.

+### ASSIGNMENT 1

 The executable takes in the path to a config file which contains the simulation parameters in the following format.

 ```